ganlihu/deep-sound-15/README.md

 In order to do so, you must move into project directory "src/chewbite_fusion" and then run: yaer run -e [experiment_name] -d

 For example:
-- Running one experiment: yaer run -e bloch2023_v6 -d
+- Running one experiment: yaer run -e deep-sound -d
-- Running three different experiments: yaer run -e rf_v4 -e rf_v5 -e rf_v6 -d
+- Running three different experiments: yaer run -e deep-sound -d
 - Running all experiments matching a given regular expression: yaer run -re 'deep_fusion' -d

 Note: Some experiments run only on GPU devices.